javajuice1337/RustPlusBot/README.md

 The plugins are written in JavaScript and run in a NodeJS environment after they are published.
 During development, you host the plugin on your client machine and in your web-browser.
 Your plugin interfaces with the bot via a WebSocket connection and communicates using the RustPlusBot api.

+> Plugins are loaded when the bot is starting and lasts for its entire life-cycle.
+Restarting the bot also restarts all plugins.

 You can load any of the official plugins and use them as a template for getting started in the Plugin Studio.
 The Plugin Studio can be accessed via a link in the Plugin settings tab on the RustPlusBot settings page for your Discord server.

-You can also find complete plugin examples on github in the <a href="plugin%20examples/">plugin examples</a> folder.
+You can find the list of plugin examples in the <a href="#plugin-examples">plugin examples</a> section.

-> Plugins are loaded when the bot is starting and lasts for its entire life-cycle.
-Restarting the bot also restarts all plugins.

 ## Plugin Storage